Order Ticket Content and Information Flow

 Quick Answer

-SEA Rule 17a-3(a)(6)-(7) requires a written order ticket at the time each order is placed, capturing fields like symbol, account number, price, quantity, side, capacity, timestamps, solicited indicator, and rep identity.
-The ticket must be prepared at or before order transmission, reviewed by a principal under FINRA Rule 3110, and preserved for three years under Rule 17a-4(b).
+The broker-dealer books-and-records rule requires a written order ticket at the time each order is placed, capturing fields like symbol, account number, price, quantity, side, capacity, timestamps, solicited indicator, and rep identity.
+The ticket must be prepared at or before order transmission, reviewed by a principal under the FINRA supervision rule, and preserved for three years (with the first two easily accessible) under the broker-dealer recordkeeping rule.

 Now that you know when settlement happens, the next question is: what record of the trade is kept?
 The order ticket is the foundational document.
 It captures every fact the firm, the regulator, and the customer will later need to reconstruct what happened.
 A compliant ticket is created at or before order transmission and preserved for years.